 The Onewheel Pint boasted phenomenal hill-climbing performance.
 This board has more than enough power for most hills, but it can't make it up the steepest ones since the board will bottom out and start dragging if the incline is too great.

 The Teamgee H5 ascended the 15% grade test hill without too much of an issue.
 However, it protested a bit at the start until it had some momentum built up.
 However, the 23% grade hill was too much for the Teamgee H5.
-The Backfire G2 and the Meepo V3 both made it to the top of the hill, although it took them longer than the highest-scoring models.
+The Backfire G2 made it to the top of the hill, although it took longer than the highest-scoring models.

 For this metric, we compared some of the non-riding aspects of these products.
 We looked at the ergonomics of the remote control (if there was one), how responsive each electric skateboard and remote felt, the level of customer support we received, and the weight of each unit.

 The monowheel boards both have regenerative braking and excellent customer support.
-We found the self-balancing control input of the Onewheel boards to be the most responsive — far superior to those that have remotes.
-Additionally, there is also a companion app to allow you to adjust settings on these boards through your phone.
+We found the self-balancing control input of the Onewheel board to be the most responsive — far superior to those with remotes.
+Additionally, there is also a companion app to allow you to adjust settings on this board through your phone.